 Cooperatives as yet are too small to represent anything other than the smallest crack in the edifice of capitalism.
 But the bricks of today will be used to build the world of tomorrow.
 These models could spark similar enterprises or cooperatives on different models — and demonstrate that cooperation can become the standard in a better world.

-* This discussion of Argentina is based on an excerpt from my forthcoming book It’s Not Over: Learning from the Socialist Experiment (Zero Books, February 2016).
+* This discussion of Argentina is based on an excerpt It’s Not Over: Learning from the Socialist Experiment (Zero Books).
 Among the sources used here are lavaca collective, Sin Patrón [Haymarket, 2007]; Peter Elliot, “Zanon Workers in Argentina Still Waiting for Security,” posted June 27, 2006, on the Upside Down World web site, upsidedownworld.org; Ginger S. Gentile, “Argentine Lessons,” posted March 8, 2004, on the ZNet web site, http://www.zmag.org; Marie Trigona, “Argentine Factory Wins Legal Battle: FaSinPat Zanon Belongs to the People,” posted August 14, 2009, on the Upside Down World web site